-The name may have changed, but none of the features or functionality has been lost in the switch over.
+The name may have changed, but none of the features or functionality have been lost in the switch over.
 Which is why when deciding on a SIP trunk provider for Skype for Business, it is still the wisest option to choose a certified SIP trunk provider that has the necessary accreditation and experience of leveraging private IP networks.

 With more of our customers moving to Skype for Business, one of the frequent questions we get asked is “Do I need to migrate my SIP trunk as well?”
 The answer is “No.” A number of our customers have enjoyed the switch to Skype for Business and their SIP trunks have migrated seamlessly.
 If you’re hearing something different then this is a concern.
 There shouldn’t be any need to worry about upgrading servers or platforms – it’ll happen naturally.

 The Road Ahead

 Microsoft will continue on the road of having a closer integration of existing solutions as part of its Cloud offering – MS Office ‘guru’ Julia White introduced these new integration at the inaugural Microsoft Ignite Conference in Chicago at the beginning of May.
 Streamlining video meetings using Skype has been a widely discussed topic, however be sure you understand exactly what you get with an online Office 365 subscription.
 Don’t make the assumption that Office 365 online has a voice element, because it doesn’t.
 There is heavy promotion behind Office 365 Online – which is understandable as it’s a very popular platform – but as yet there is no dedicated voice support.
 To achieve a voice element in Office 365 online, businesses must purchase and deploy an on-premise Skype for Business Server to replace or enhance their existing PBX system.